-Historic and Iconic Jewel of Prague
+Charles Bridge – Historic and Iconic Jewel of Prague

 On one side is the Old Town and on the other is the Lesser Town leading up to Prague Castle.
 Between them is the Charles Bridge.
-One of the “free to enter” Prague points of interest, the bridge is the third properly constructed bridge to stand in this stretch of the river i.e. the Stone Bridge, the Judith Bridge and now the Charles Bridge. in 1870, flooding caused some of the current bridge to collapse.
+One of the “free to enter” Prague points of interest, the bridge is the third properly constructed bridge to stand in this stretch of the river i.e. the Stone Bridge, the Judith Bridge and now the Charles Bridge.
+The 1890 flood caused some of the current bridge to collapse.

 It might strike you as unusual that there are actually two gate towers on the Lesser Town side of the Charles Bridge.
 The gate towers themselves are also popular Prague points of interest as they give great views over the city but here you can only climb two of them.
-The third smaller tower on the Lesser Town side was formerly the gate tower of the Judith Bridge.
+The third smaller tower on the Lesser Town side (left in the picture) was formerly the gate tower of the Judith Bridge.

-How old is it?
+How old is The Charles Bridge?

 The Charles Bridge formally opened in 1357 some ten years after the coronation of King Charles IV after whom the bridge is named.
 There are several legends associated with the Charles Bridge like the people who are supposed to be buried in the structure, a little green guy who lives in the water under the bridge, the story of a town who delivered a load of boiled eggs by mistake (raw eggs were added to mortar to make it stronger and more binding), a bargain between the devil and a stonemason and not least it was the location where John Nepomuk was thrown from the Charles Bridge into the water.

 Why is it so busy?